Monday, June 8, 2026

 • The Haymakers get their holy powers from their strict agrarian diet.
 Contaminating their food would strip them of their magicks, reducing them to just another jumped-up militia.
 This wouldn't be easy - the pugilists are vigilant about their diets being adulterated.
 To taboo them in a single meal would require replacing the majority of their food with impermissible ingredients.
 You could also play the long game, slowly drip feeding prohibited substances into their diets until they hit the breaking point and lose their kung fu superpowers.

 • The Regency supports the Guild's only so long as they serve the state's interests.
 If you raid the Haymaker's black sites and rescue a high value POW, or tamper with the information they're extracting, the government spooks will see the militia as unreliable partners.
-Conversely, if you sabotage an arms exchange of trained war beasts from the Wise Guys, the Regency's knightly orders will take their lucrative procurement contracts elsewhere.

 No comments: